Fast X: Everything we know so far about Fast and Furious 10

 - Jordana Brewster as Mia

-Charlize Theron has confirmed her return to the Fast Saga, meaning Cipher will return as the villian.
-We wouldn't be surprised to see Jason Statham return as Deckard Shaw, given he appeared in the credits of Fast 9, and his mother, Magdalene 'Queenie' Shaw played by Helen Mirren, would also be a surprising omission.
+Charlize Theron has confirmed her return to the Fast Saga, meaning Cipher will return as the villian and you see a glimpse of her and Letty in the trailer that you can watch a little further down.
+Jason Statham returns as Deckard Shaw too and his mother, Magdalene 'Queenie' Shaw played by Helen Mirren, is also back, based on the trailer.

-Given Fast 9 introduced Dom's brother Jakob Toretto, played by John Cena, to the party, we'd expect he could return in some capacity too - and on the good side from the start rather than the baddie side for Fast X.
+Given Fast 9 introduced Dom's brother Jakob Toretto, played by John Cena, to the party, it's unsurprsing to see him in the trailer - and seemingly on the good side from the start rather than the baddie side for Fast X.

 Fast 9 left My Nobody's (Kurt Russell) fate in question but as he is the reason Han is alive thanks to his help faking his death, we expect he will have some role to play for the finale.
+It's been confirmed that Little Nobody (Scott Eastwood) will be back though.
 Sadly it looks like a return of Dwayne Johnson - aka The Rock - who played Luke Hobbs in several of the Fast and Furious films isn't on the cards.

-Jason Momoa, Daniela Melchior and Brie Larson have all been confirmed for Fast X, though currently we don't know their roles other than Momoa will be a villain.
+Jason Momoa, Daniela Melchior and Brie Larson have all been confirmed for Fast X, though currently we don't know their roles other than Momoa will be a villain and it looks like he is going to be playing a pretty major role.
+Alan Ritchson has also been confirmed as one of the villians.

 What is expected to happen in Fast X?

 It's difficult to say what the storyline for Fast X will be at the moment.
 The last two movies are expected to tell an overarching story, though at the moment, it is unclear what that story will focus on.
+Based on the trailer, it looks like Jason Momoa - whose character's name hasn't been revealed yet - is out for revenge after Dom and Brian stole an entire safe in Fast Five and Momoa's future (as in cash), whilst also killing his family in the process.

-Dom's crew will no doubt be saving the world and Cipher will no doubt be trying to destroy it, but who will be on what side and what the characters will get up to is anyone's guess for now.
+Dom's crew will no doubt be saving the world from Momoa and Cipher, both of whom will no doubt be trying to destroy it, but who will be on what side and what the characters will get up to is anyone's guess for now.
 With Fast 9 seeing Tej and Roman go to space though, let's be honest, anything is possible.

 We suspect we will find out if Mr Nobody is dead or alive and the credits sequence of Fast 9 suggests the story of Han and Shaw could be prominent in the next film, but we will have to wait and see for now where the finale goes with that.